rockerBOO/lora-inspector/README.md

 ## Changelog

+- 2023-04-03 — Add clip_skip, segment off LoCon/conv layers in average weights
-- 2023-04-03 - Added noise_offset, min_snr_gamma (when added to kohya-ss), and network_args (for locon values)
+- 2023-04-03 — Add noise_offset, min_snr_gamma (when added to kohya-ss), and network_args (for LoCon values)
-- 2023-04-02 - Added `--weights` which allows you to see the average magnitude and strength of your LoRA UNet and Text Encoder weights.
+- 2023-04-02 — Add `--weights` which allows you to see the average magnitude and strength of your LoRA UNet and Text Encoder weights.

 ## Development